-Whether you’re curious about the ins-and-outs of jewellery making or you’ve already started your business, it can take a while to familiarise yourself with all the jewellery terms and jargon used to describe various steps in the creative process.
-To help you out, we’ve created our own comprehensive jewellery glossary, sorted from A-Z for your convenience!
+Whether you are curious about the ins-and-outs of jewellery making or have already started your business, it can take a while to familiarise yourself with all the terms and jargon used to describe various steps in the creative process.
+To help you out, we have created our own comprehensive jewellery glossary, sorted from A-Z for your convenience.

 An alloy is a mixture of two or more metals combined to create a new material with improved properties, such as increased strength or resistance to tarnish.
 Sterling silver is a good example of an alloy, comprising 92.5% silver and 7.5% other metals, typically copper.

-This is a heat treatment process used to make metal more workable.
-By heating and then slowly cooling the metal, annealing softens the material, making it easier to bend, shape, and manipulate.
+A heat treatment process used to make metal more workable.
+By heating and then slowly cooling the metal, annealing softens the material, making it easier to bend, shape and manipulate.

 A bail is a metal component that connects a pendant to a necklace or a charm to a bracelet.
 It often has a loop or a hole to allow a chain or cord to pass through.

-A gemstone that has been shaped and polished as opposed to faceted.
+A gemstone or crystal that has been shaped and polished as opposed to faceted.
 The resulting form is usually a convex top with a flat bottom, making it ideal for setting in jewellery.
+Flatback crystals follow this same flat-bottomed principle, designed for adhesive or sew-on application rather than bezel setting.

 Casting is a jewellery making process where molten metal is poured into a mould to create a specific design.
 Once the metal cools and solidifies, it takes the shape of the mould.

-This process involves a metal sheet being struck by a die, a steel tool engraved with a design.
+A process where a metal sheet is struck by a die, a steel tool engraved with a design.
 The force of the strike imprints the design onto the metal, creating detailed and intricate work.

 Enamel refers to the glassy, often colourful substance fused onto a metal surface for decorative purposes.
 This technique adds colour and texture to jewellery pieces.

 A term used to describe the various components used in jewellery making.
-Findings include items such as clasps, earring backs, jump rings, and bails - sterling silver findings are very popular amongst jewellery makers for their durability and high quality.
+Findings include items such as clasps, earring backs, jump rings and bails.
+Sterling silver findings are particularly popular among jewellery makers for their durability and quality.

 A metalworking process where the metal is heated and then hammered into shape.
 This technique is often used to create a textured surface or to alter the shape of a piece of metal.